PracticumAI/python/README.md

 ### Session 2

+### Summary

+### Objectives
+By the end of this module, students will be able to:

 1. Explain the rules which govern Python variable behavior.
-2. Create a program that assigns values to a variable and perform calculations with those variables.
+2. Create a program that assigns values to a variable and performs variable calculations.
 3. Explain reserved keywords in Python.
 4. Trace variable changes within a program.
 5. Explain the key differences between numbers and character strings.